polynome/polynome.github.io/_posts/2016-08-16-hack-that-inversoft.markdown

 hardening guide was and remains correct; there was no way we were getting through the front door of their servers (SSH or HTTPS).
-The course we took was a common one in targeted attacks; gain access to secrets used by humans, sometimes in ancially systems, and use that access to bypass security via operator consoles or other magic.
+The course we took was a common one in targeted attacks; gain access to secrets used by humans, sometimes in ancillary systems, and use that access to bypass security via operator consoles or other magic.
 The most frequently seen version of this in the wild is to steal access to an email inbox that can be used to reset a password, and although this